‘Black Men Do Not Get The Same Opportunities’: Brian Flores’ Attorney Blasts NFL

 “Regardless of whether anything actually took place, the perception is already terrible.
 Not only is this going to lead to a loss of draft picks, we’re talking about fines, we’re talking about potential Steven Ross expelled as an owner of an NFL club, we’re talking about congressional subpoenas and regulations.
 This will be far, far reaching and a massive issue if there’s actually evidence,” said Jones.

 Jones adds Flores has gone on the record saying he does have that evidence and that he was discriminated against and labeled as an angry Black man when he refused to follow the requests.
-But Dolphins brass pointed to their diversity matrix to deny the discrimination claims, stating they have 11 minorities in their football operations and front office leadership.MORE NEWS: NASA Plans To Retire The International Space Station By 2031 By Crashing It Into The Pacific Ocean
+But Dolphins brass pointed to their diversity matrix to deny the discrimination claims, stating they have 11 minorities in their football operations and front office leadership.MORE NEWS: Gov. Ron DeSantis Asks If Black Representative's District Is Constitutional

 Gottlieb responded to those claims, saying, “The defense that because ‘we have some Black people in some positions proves that we don’t discriminate,’ I think that’s really insufficient.
 We would like to see a real explanation why Brian Flores was treated the way he was in in Miami and why Black people across the NFL are treated the way they are relative to their white counterparts.”